skyrain/LogStructuredFileSystem/README.md

 Thus,after write a large amount of info, the lfs would down for segment fault, since it starts the cleaning mechanism.
 2. lfsck(): exist bugs.
+3. cache: is not in use since certain bug exist